Since 1998, Next Realty has made over 70 investments on behalf of its affiliates and sponsored funds.

 In July 2017, ownership was successful at recapitalizing the property.
 Next Realty formed a new joint-venture with a South American-based multi-family office, and helped them successfully complete their first U.S. acquisition.
 The property is currently 92% leased and continues to generate what is believed to be an attractive yield for our investors.

 Harwood Heights, Illinois

-4600 Plaza is a 32,000 square foot neighborhood shopping center in an infill location along a major retail corridor in Harwood Heights, Illinois.
+4600 Plaza is a 32,000 SF neighborhood shopping center in an infill location along a major retail corridor in Harwood Heights, Illinois.
 The trade area surrounding 4600 Plaza has enjoyed historically high occupancy of approximately 99 percent.

 In February 2015, Next Realty Fund VIII, LP (“NRF VIII”) completed the acquisition of 4600 Plaza from a local owner who primarily operates office properties.
 4600 Plaza was the only retail property in the seller’s portfolio and its value was not being maximized.
 The business plan for this asset involved upgrading the physical condition of the building, improving the tenant mix and raising rental rates over time.